 The Right to Know.
 The right to confirm whether we are processing your Information and access to that information.

 The Right of Portability.
-The right to obtain a copy of the Information in a portable and, to the extent technically feasible, readily usable format that allows you to transmit the data to another entity without hindrance.
+The right to obtain a copy of the Information in a portable and, to the extent technically feasible, readily usable format that allows you to transmit the data to another entity without hindrance, subject to certain exceptions as set forth in applicable law.

 The Right to Correction.
 The right to correct inaccuracies in your Information, taking into account the nature of the Information and the purposes of the processing of the Information.